keneanung/iron-realms-nexus-script-template/README.md

 script to load into Nexus is not easy.
 However, this template aims to help by providing a command to host the script locallaly and a Nexus reflex package with a single alias.

-The command to get the development server starting is `npm run serve` or `yarn serve` from the root directory of the project.
+The command to get the development server starting is `npm run serve` from the root directory of the project.
 This will start the webpack development server on port `8080` with your script.
 This has even hot reloading functionality (meaning you don't need to refresh the page when doing changes), but that feature is currently